jakedeichert/jakedeichert/README.md

 👾 I've done [a lot](https://github.com/jakedeichert/wasm-astar) of [experimenting](https://twitter.com/jakedeichert/status/1163153126230302721) with **Rust** and **WebAssembly**.

 🛠 I really enjoy building dev tools.
-[Mask](https://github.com/jakedeichert/mask) is a CLI task runner defined by a simple markdown file.
-[Svelvet](https://github.com/jakedeichert/svelvet) is a super fast esm compiler for Svelte.
+[Mask](https://github.com/jakedeichert/mask) is a CLI task runner which uses a markdown file to define commands.
+[Svelvet](https://github.com/jakedeichert/svelvet) was an experiment in building an esm-based compiler for **Svelte**.

 🧪 This year I'm hoping to get into IoT and embedded development with **Rust**.